Anstedt/robot/pico/README.md

  ^        ^ This is the total pulse time or period and the pulse rate is the
             inverse of this.

+If PICO set for 1,000,000 then I need 4 delays per pulse which is 4us.
+Which is greater than the required 1.9us.

 # Sending the delay from PI to PICO
 PROS:
 - Simpler for PICO to handle